11 January 2022

 Key limitation periods are:

-- Contract - 6 years from date cause of action accrued
+- contract – six years from date cause of action accrued; and

-- Tort - 6 years from date cause of action accrued
+- tort – six years from the date the cause of action accrued.

 Jurisdictional Requirements for a Defendant